microsoft/api-guidelines/graph/GuidelinesGraph.md

 - Making significant changes to the performance of APIs such as increased latency, rate limits, or concurrency
 //// TODO related to the below comment, do we really want to specify what are breaking changes? aren't we really just creating a contract with client developers saying what are acceptable changes so that they can code defensively for them? i understand that it will limit us/make this document invalid if we ever need to do something that's *not* enumerated (like a header or something), but if we don't take a strong stance on this, then what's the point of the doc at all?
 //// TODO make clear any of the "add stuff to the type hierarchy" changes that *are* breaking? e.g. adding an intermediate type and changing a `Type` attribute (breaks clients that are currently using `@odata.type`), adding an intermediate type and moving a property from the base type to the new type, etc.?
+//// TODO how do we introduce new breaking change guidance?

 The applicable changes described in the [Model Versioning of the OData V4.01 spec](https://docs.oasis-open.org/odata/odata/v4.01/odata-v4.01-part1-protocol.html#sec_ModelVersioning) SHOULD be considered part of the minimum bar that all services MUST consider a breaking change.